uditnarayan/go-aws-local/go-sns-sqs/README.md

 # go-sns-sqs

 This project aims at creating a pub sub design using aws sns and sqs.
 The producer publishes an event to sns topic.
 The consumer subscribes to that topic using sqs and listen to those events.
+The events will be encoded using protobuf.

 ## how to run